existancepy/bss-macro-py/README.md

-#Bee swarm python macro installation and instructions
-Made and tested on mac, currently untested for windows/linux
+**Bee swarm python macro installation and instructions** Made and tested on mac, currently untested for windows/linux

 Install python v3.9.5: https://www.python.org/downloads/release/python-395/
-Check "Add python to path"  in the installation window
+**Check "Add python to path"  in the installation window**

-Open terminal/command line
+1.Open terminal/command line
 Optional: Create a python venv

-Run the following command:
+2.Run the following command:

-pip install pyautogui pillow opencv-python
+ **pip install pyautogui pillow opencv-python**

-Navigate to the folder where the e_macro.py file is using the "cd" command:
+3. Navigate to the folder where the e_macro.py file is using the "cd" command:

-eg cd desktop/bee_swarm_macro
+*eg cd desktop/bee_swarm_macro*

-run the program with the following command:
+4. run the program with the following command:

-python e_macro.py
+**python e_macro.py**

 *During the runtime, you may be prompted to enable certain permissions in your system and security settings.
-Do enable those.
+Do enable those.*